 Active military personnel and their families are often stationed thousands of miles from loved ones.
 But flights home (or even a vacation) can cost a pretty penny.
-Many airlines offer military discounts.
-Use the list below to learn how to get one the next time you fly.
+But did you know that many airlines offer military discounts.
+Use the tips below to learn how to get a deal the next time you fly.

 Airlines do not usually list their military discount fares online but instead require you to book via the phone.

 There are flight search engines including MilitaryFares, CheapOair and OneTravel that claim you can book online to receive a military discount.
 However, I did a quick search using these services and noticed the flights were either the same price as a regular fare or more expensive than booking directly through the airline.

 Active duty U.S. military members and U.S. military dependents on travel orders can check up to five bags for free.

 Allegiant’s military discount services are available U.S. active duty, reserve duty, National Guard, veterans, spouses or dependents.
 Discounts include up to three free pieces of checked luggage, one free carry-on piece and free seat assignments.
 Additionally, one pet can ride in the cabin for free.

 A military rate is available but a representative explained this may not always be the best available price.
 Call American Airlines at 1-800-433-7300 for details.